 Network Store Interface Service

 Step 2.
 Double-click on each and select the General tab.

 Step 3.
 Click on the Start button under the Service status if the services are disabled.
 Also, select Automatic from the drop down menu of the Startup type.

 These WiFi-related posts may also interest you:

 If all of the methods above do not work, instead of the most frustrated system reinstall, restoring the system is your last choice to resolve the red cross on network icon issue.
 For more information about this, see How to Use System Restore to Fix Windows 10 Issues.

 Hope at least some of these workarounds were helpful for you to fix the red X or red cross WiFi icon problem in Windows 10.
-If you still fail to fix the WiFi icon problem on your Windows 10 computer, don't be hesitate to click the LEFT MENU for technical support.
-If you have any other Windows 10-related issues, you can check Windows 10 section on this site.
+If you still fail to fix the WiFi icon problem on your Windows 10 computer, don't be hesitate to leave comments below.
+If you have any other Windows 10-related issues, you can check the Windows 10 section on this site.
 That’s it for now.
 Thanks for visiting.